HustleCoding/accordion-app/README.md

-# A very simple accordion application builded for practicing state management in React
+# A very simple wikipedia search application builded for practicing state management in React